RED LIGHT CAMERAS

 Will Tickets Remain in Court Records?

-This info does not apply to tickets from Metro/MTA cameras, even though many of those cameras are at intersections inside the city limits of the City of Los Angeles, and it does not apply to cameras in any city other than the City of Los Angeles.
+The info here in Set # 9 does not apply to tickets from Metro/MTA Busway and Light Rail cameras, even though many of those cameras are at intersections inside the city limits of the City of Los Angeles.

 This list of contracts and amendments may not be up-to-date - there could be a contract or amendment later than the ones listed above.